jednano/eclint/README.md

 Each CLI option has both short and long flag variations.
 As such, you can use `--indent_size 2` or `-i 2`, whichever you prefer.
 Short flags may be combined into a single argument.
 For example, `-swe 2 lf` is the same as `-s 2 -w -e lf`.

 The `<files>...` args allows you to pass-in one or more file paths or [globs](https://github.com/isaacs/node-glob).
 You may, however, need to surround your glob expressions in quotes for it to work properly.
+Unfortunately, in bash, you can't add a negative glob with "!foo.js".
+Instead, you can put square brackets around the `!` and eclint will take care of it.
+For example, "[!]foo.js".

 The result of running `eclint check *` in this project's root, if there were issues, would look something like the following: